nhrones/FreshClock/README.md

 # Fresh Clock

 I built this as a POC for a `Fresh` animated canvas island component.

+ * Try Fresh the next-gen web framework! https://github.com/lucacasonato/fresh

 The code in the 'app' folder is heavily commented.
 I built this as a learning exercise for a grandson who was taking computer science at UGA.